Click on the links below to skip to your preferred section:

 13.1 - How common are cyber attacks?

-Over the past years, cyberattacks and the cost associated to them, have increased drastically for businesses.
+In recent years, cyberattacks and their costs have increased drastically for businesses.

 Businesses should be on high alert and pay particular attention to ransomware attacks as they are among the most common and are typically the costliest.
-Threat actors have become ever more sophisticated in their attacks and thus the size of ransom payments made increases each year.
+Threat actors are ever more sophisticated in their attacks and thus the size of ransom payments made increases each year.
 In fact, ransom payments over US$100,000 have become increasingly common, with many payments even exceeding US$1-million (sometimes by a considerable amount).
-The actual costs of a cyberattack, regardless of whether a ransom is paid or not, can often easily run into millions of dollars when factoring in hard costs in addressing the cyberattack, lost revenues due to the disruption and the effect on reputation.
+The actual costs of a cyberattack, regardless of whether a ransom is paid or not, can easily run into millions of dollars when factoring in hard costs in addressing the cyberattack, lost revenues due to the disruption and reputational damage.
+Based on current trends, almost half of organizations targeted by ransomware attacks ultimately paid a ransom.

-Over the past year, there has also been more concerns regarding the protection of data and personal information.
-Observations show that 77% of the time, threat actors were able to access sensitive information and, in 68% of the cases, able to remove the information from the organization.
+Over the past year, there has also been more concern regarding the protection of data and personal information.
+Observations show that in the majority of cases, threat actors were able to access , and subsequently remove, an organisation’s sensitive information.

 13.2 - Do I have an obligation to report breaches?